AdaCore/training_material/courses/fundamentals_of_ada/070_subprograms.rst

   * Not nested inside another subprogram

-* No special program unit name required
+* No special subprogram unit name required
-* Can be many per program library
+* Can be many per project
-* Always can be procedures
+* Can always be procedures
 * Can be functions if implementation allows it

    - Execution environment must know how to handle result